fluid40/basyx-dotnet/README.md

 ## Fixes
 - Fix Swagger UI for Repos (Ignore PostAASXPackages)
 - Fixed a bug where the `Submodels -> Parent` property pointed to the wrong object after the AAS was updated (AssetAdministrationShellServiceProvider)
+- Fixed a bug where the `SubmodelElements -> Parent` property pointed to the wrong object after the Submodel was updated (SubmodelServiceProvider)

 ## Server Application
 - Build new server with AAS Repository server and Submodel Repository server linked by reverse proxy (BaSyx.AASX.SM.Server.Http.App)